ColtenMikulastik/ip_columbo/readme.md

     - requests
     - json

+## Workflow
+just copy and paste the concerning ip address, domain name, or hash into the search.
+- Ip columbo will automattically search for the relevant information.
+- new feature, if you have determined the ip address to be malicous you can now automattically report through ip_columbo

 ## Features / Improvements / Bug-Fixes
 ***DO NOT PUSH PERSONAL API KEYS TO GIT REPO***
 #### Standard github procedures: